One of the easiest ways to tell if a roof is likely to need some maintenance in the next few years is to find a roof covered in moss & algae.

 Manual Roof Scraping

-If you do not want to pressure wash your roof, you can use a good quality biocide, a roof scraper, and a yard brush.
+If you do not want to power wash your roof, you can use a good quality biocide, a roof scraper, and a yard brush.
 The first step is to spray the biocide onto the roof and leave it for as long as the manufacturer recommends.
 Once the recommended time has elapsed, the moss can be scraped and brushed off the roof.

 Once the roof is clear of moss, the roof can be inspected for any damaged or missing roof tiles.
 If the roof needs a minor roof repair, now would be the best time to have it repaired.
 The next step would be to make sure all of the gutters and downpipes are clear of moss.